Calculating Your ROI on Internet Marketing

 Pay Per Click

 PPC or Adwords campaigns are the most quantifiable form of advertising and can be easily tracked by linking your Adwords and Google Analytics accounts.
 This then produces a new report within the ‘Traffic Sources’ section aptly called ‘Adwords’ to review the traffic sent from paid Google listings.
 By clicking on the ‘Clicks’ tab of any of these reports users can get a complete breakdown of revenue, costs and ROI;

 However, even this information isn’t entirely accurate and needs to be understood in context.
 What if searchers see your listing and go to your site directly or remember your brand name, for subsequent visits, without clicking on the advert?
 What about visitors who click the listing, but don’t purchase until several days later on a different computer or having cleared their cookies?

 The information is by no means 100% accurate, but it is certainly a good starting point.

-Of course at Vertical Measures we’re more interested in the results of organic listings in search engines (we don’t offer PPC services here), which is trickier if only for the fact that Analytics doesn’t know how much you are spending on your efforts to rank for different keywords.
+Of course at Vertical Measures we’re more interested in the results of organic listings in search engines, which is trickier if only for the fact that Analytics doesn’t know how much you are spending on your efforts to rank for different keywords.
 However, if you keep track of how much you are spending on your organic SEO campaign, you can use this data in conjunction with the information in Analytics to get similar data of PPC.

 So that you can be sure you’re only looking at organic search traffic, you need to select the ‘Non-paid Search Traffic’ from the Advanced Segments in the top right corner of your screen.
 This will update every report you look at to include only this information, so be sure to change it back to ‘All Visits’ when you are done.